 Edmonton to Brooks

-If you’re coming from the capital city of Alberta, Brooks is about a 4.5 hours drive but provides ample opportunity to see more off-the-beaten-path spots on the way.
+If you’re coming from the capital city of Alberta, Brooks is about a 4.5-hour drive but provides ample opportunity to see more off-the-beaten-path spots on the way.
 To begin the trek, head southeast out of the city on AB-14 E for approximately 10 km.
-Then use the right lane to take the AB-21 ramp to Fort/Saskatchewan/Camrose.
+Then, use the right lane to take the AB-21 ramp to Fort/Saskatchewan/Camrose.
 Continue on AB-21 S for 128 km to AB-53 E until Bashaw where you will need to turn left onto AB-53 E (signs for Forestburg) for 19 km.
 Then turn right onto AB-56 S and continue on that road through both Stettler and Drumheller which takes approximately 1.5 hours.
 Follow AB-56 S to Trans-Canada Hwy/AB-1 E in Cluny and then take the Trans-Canada Hwy/AB-1 E right into the city of Brooks.